-The BAC Board is comprised of seven Non-Executive Directors (NEDs) and the Executive Chair.
-Three of the NEDs are ‘Athlete members’ with the other four members having independent specialist skills relevant to the business of the BAC.
+The BAC Board is comprised of ten Non-Executive Directors (NEDs) and the Executive Chair.
+Three of the NEDs are ‘Athlete Members’, with the other members possessing independent specialist skills relevant to the business of the BAC.

 The BAC board has sub-committees:

 Nominations Committee: Chair Victoria Aggar, Dr Rod Jaques and Peter Crowther

 Audit Committee: Chair Dougie Dryburgh, Victoria Aggar and Chris Smith

 The BAC is committed to creating a diverse board that is representative of all of its membership and stakeholders.

 Victoria is a retired Paralympic rower who won world titles in 2006 and 2009, as well as a bronze medal at the 2008 Beijing Paralympic Games.

 Prior to competing in Paralympic sport, Victoria played National League netball.
 Victoria worked as Athlete Services Manager at the British Paralympic Association from 2012-2016 and alongside that represented British athletes on WADA’s Athlete Committee.

 Victoria is also a Non-Executive Director at the English Institute of Sport (EIS) and board member of the Athletics Integrity Unit.

 Dougie is a former world junior curling champion and European medallist who captained the Great Britain Olympic Curling Team at the Nagano Games.

 Following a 16-year career in the Royal Air Force, where he retired as a Wing Commander, Dougie was Group Operations Director at NHS Blood & Transplant prior to being appointed as Director, Military Test & Evaluation, with QinetiQ plc.